processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	s2s or existing c2s sessions.
 You can change it by defining access rule in this option.
 Use with care: allowing registration from s2s leads to uncontrolled massive accounts creation by rogue users.
+	Additionally, if set to 'none', then In Band Registration is not advertised as a stream feature.

 `captcha_protected: false|true`